Sitecore-Community/docs/xDB/Engagement Automation/debug-a-plan/index.md

 ### Step 3: Enroll contact in engagement plan

-Enrol contact in engagement plan (in our example, we specify a plan ID and state ID, and press 'Enrol').
+Enroll contact in engagement plan (in our example, we specify a plan ID and state ID, and press 'Enroll').
 Note that you will not see any changes in the Marketing Control Panel after enrolling the contact because this change exists only in session and the session is still active.
 You can check `db.Contacts`, `db.AutomationStates` and `db.Interactions` to confirm.

 ### Step 4: End the session